SixArm/usv/README.md

 # USVX example shell script that demonstrates the use of USVX characters.
 # This script reads STDIN one character at a time, and prints output.
 # There is a similar USV example shell script that does not provide
-# extensions for whitespace trimming and backslash escaping.
+# extensions for whitespace trim, backslash escape, and final newline.

 state="start"
 escape=false